CholeraCholera is a harmful disease which is caused by ingesting contaminated water or food.

 Who is at risk of contracting cholera?

-Travellers visiting places with poor sanitation are at greatest risk of contracting cholera.1,2 Volunteers, aid workers and medical personnel in disaster relief situations and those travelling to work in slums/refugee camps, areas affected by natural disasters, or countries experiencing cholera outbreaks are most vulnerable.5 Cholera is not spread directly from person to person, therefore contact with infected people is not a risk factor.2
+Travellers visiting places with poor sanitation are at risk of contracting cholera.1,2 Volunteers, aid workers and medical personnel in disaster relief situations and those travelling to work in slums/refugee camps, areas affected by natural disasters, or countries experiencing cholera outbreaks are most vulnerable.5,6 Cholera is not likely to spread directly from person to person, therefore contact with infected people is not a risk factor.2

 What are the symptoms and lasting effects of cholera?

 In the majority of people who become infected with cholera, the disease is asymptomatic.
-However, V. cholerae will be present in the faeces of infected individuals for up to 10 days following infection and will be released into the environment to potentially infect other people.1 People who do experience symptoms develop either mild-to-moderate symptoms or acute watery diarrhoea, vomiting and leg cramps with severe dehydration, which can lead to death if left untreated.1,2 In pregnant women, cholera can cause miscarriages and premature birth.5
+However, V. cholerae will be present in the faeces of infected individuals for up to 10 days following infection and will be released into the environment to potentially infect other people.1 People who do experience symptoms develop either mild-to-moderate symptoms or acute watery diarrhoea, vomiting and leg cramps with severe dehydration, which can lead to death if left untreated.1,2 In pregnant women, cholera is a risk factor for miscarriages and premature birth.7

 How can cholera be treated?